Please continue to check this page for updates regarding future competition dates.

 The Inland Empire Landscape Contest was launched in an effort to promote water efficient landscaping and to obtain beautiful photographs to inspire homeowners.
-The contest covers all of western Riverside and San Bernardino counties encompassing the Inland Empire and is offered every other year in the spring of even years.
+The contest covers all of western Riverside and San Bernardino Counties encompassing the Inland Empire and is offered every other year in Spring of even years.

 Rancho Water is a proud sponsor of the Inland Empire Landscape Contest and encourages participation.
 Changes in residential landscaping and improved management of outside watering can greatly encourage conservation and increase water use efficiency.